1954 Illinois elections: Turnout

 In the primary election, turnout was 32.06% with 1,695,491 ballots cast (957,042 Democratic and 738,449 Republican).

 In the general election, turnout was 65.34% with 3,455,173 ballots cast.

 Federal elections

 United States Senate

 Democratic Senator Paul Douglas was reelected to a second term.

 United States House

 All 25 Illinois seats in the United States House of Representatives were up for election in 1954.

 Democrats flipped three Republican-held seats, leaving the Illinois House delegation to consist of 13 Republicans and 12 Democrats.

 State elections

 Treasurer

 Incumbent first-term Treasurer, Republican Elmer J. Hoffman, did not seek reelection.
 Republican Warren Wright, a former one-term holder of the office, was elected to succeed him.

-This was the final Illinois Treasurer election to a two-year term, as voters also approved a a constitutional amendment which extended term length to four-years beginning in the following election.
+This was the final Illinois Treasurer election to a two-year term, as voters also approved a constitutional amendment which extended term length to four-years beginning in the following election.